 The cost of running an inflatable hot tub depends on a few major factors: electricity, water, filters, cleaning and chemicals.
 To a lesser degree, other factors will contribute to hot tub maintenance costs, like its size, where you set it up, how often you use it and how strict you are about cleaning it.
 Electricity costs vary by state, so running a hot tub may be less expensive in Louisiana residents than in Alaska or Hawaii.

 The cost of buying an inflatable hot tub is another consideration.
-Out list has great inflatable hot tubs that cost between $300-$700, depending on size and features.
+Our list of the best inflatable hot tubs features models costing between $300-$700, depending on their size and features.

-The design of an inflatable hot tub is simple.
-It consists of an inflatable tub made of PVC or vinyl, as well as an external combination pump and heater unit that controls both water temperature and jets.
-Inflatable hot tubs can generally be set up in 15 or 20 minutes and filled from a garden hose.
-Most of them can heat water up to comfortably hot temperatures overnight.
-Even though the basics are the same across the models listed here, there are some key factors to consider in your buying decision.
+Inflatable hot tubs are made from PVC or vinyl, and come with an external combination pump and heater unit that controls both water temperature and jets.
+Inflatable hot tubs can generally be set up in 15 or 20 minutes and filled from a garden hose, and most can heat water up to comfortably hot temperatures overnight.

-Layered vinyl or PVC is standard for inflatable hot tubs, but many models reinforce the walls of the tub with fabrics like polyester or nylon.
-This is usually indicated with a proprietary name; Intex calls its unique blend of materials Fiber-Tech, while Coleman uses the name Tri Tech 3 Layer Material for its mix of polyester mesh and layered PVC.
+Layered vinyl or PVC is standard for inflatable hot tubs, but many models reinforce the walls with fabrics like polyester or nylon.
+This is usually indicated with a proprietary name: Intex calls its unique blend of materials Fiber-Tech, while Coleman uses the name Tri Tech 3 Layer Material for its mix of polyester mesh and layered PVC.

-The design and structure of the tub is just as important as the materials used to make it.
+The design and structure is just as important.
 Many manufacturers use a segmented inflatable design, reinforced with a vertical I-beam structure inside.
-These internal vinyl panels make for a sturdier tub, one that can support users leaning against it or even sitting directly on the outer wall of the spa.
-Premium portable hot tubs add another level of stability and protection with interlocking panels that surround the inflatable tub.
-Made of waterproof composite materials, these panels provide a rigid wall that protects and insulates the hot tub.
+These internal vinyl panels make for a sturdier tub that can support users leaning against it or even sitting directly on the outer wall.
+Premium models add another level of stability and protection with interlocking panels that surround the inflatable tub.
+These also provide a rigid wall that protects and insulates the tub.

-There are all sorts of accessories available for maintaining your portable spa and enhancing the experience, from chemical dispensers to inflatable seat cushions.
-Any hot tub you consider should include the basic filter cartridges necessary for use, if not an extra filter or two.
+There are all sorts of accessories available for maintaining and enjoying your portable spa, from chemical dispensers to inflatable cushions.
 If you plan to leave the tub filled for days or weeks at a time, you’ll also want one that includes chemicals like chlorine or bromine, along with the necessary dispenser and test strips to monitor the pH levels of the water.
-Other accessory manufacturers offer a ground mat to protect the bottom of the tub, built-in water softening, and built-in or attachable seat cushions and cup holders.

 With regular maintenance, you can keep your inflatable hot tub running optimally all year round and use it whenever you want.
 Inflatable hot tubs also require a cadre of accessories, tools and cleaning equipment to maintain.
 But if you invest in quality equipment and regularly clean your hot tub, it will last longer and develop fewer problems during its lifetime.

-Add a Sanitizing Solution.
-This should seem obvious, but it bears emphasis.
+This should seem obvious, but it bears emphasising.
 In addition to regularly draining and cleaning your hot tub and changing its filters, you should also sanitize it.
 You can add in a sanitizer before each use or on a less frequent yet regular basis if you don’t use it often.